Entropy density benchmarking of near-term quantum circuits: Experimental Analysis

-Using the Pauli version of the classical shadows protocol with purity estimate given in Eq.~\eqref{eq:explicit-purity-estimate-Pauli-shadows}, we estimate the purity and the Renyi-2 entropy density of the output state of the chosen VQA circuit as functions of circuit depth on Rigetti's Aspen-M-3 QPU (see appendix \ref{app:calibration_data_Aspen-M-3}).
-Experimental results for a width $n = 3$ circuit can be found in Fig.~\ref{fig:QPU_run_n=3_classim_and_QPU_CS}, using two different estimation strategies (see discussion in subsection \ref{subsubsec:randomization_measurements_CS} below for details) shown with light and dark golden error bars, where for each instance, a purity estimate was calculated by taking $K = 1,000$ classical snapshots of the output state for each of the $M = 50$ measurement settings consider.
+Using the Pauli version of the classical shadows protocol whose estimate is given in Eq.~\eqref{eq:explicit-purity-estimate-Pauli-shadows}, we estimate the purity and Renyi-2 entropy density of the quantum state along the chosen VQA circuit, i.e., as functions of the circuit depth, on Rigetti's Aspen-M-3 QPU (see appendix \ref{app:calibration_data_Aspen-M-3} for the device's description).
+Experimental results for a width $n = 3$ circuit can be found in Fig.~\ref{subfig:QPU_run_n=3-R2d}, using two different estimation strategies (see discussion in subsection \ref{subsubsec:randomization_measurements_CS} below for details) corresponding to light and dark golden error bars, where for each instance, a purity estimate was calculated by taking $K = 1,000$ classical snapshots of the output state for each of the $M = 5\times 4^3 = 320$ measurement settings considered, then taking the median of means over $5$ groups.
+Before we discuss a comparison of the experimental data to a global depolarizing model and its later refinement with additional $T_1$ relaxation, we explain the reason behind having two sets of experimental data in Fig.~{\ref{subfig:QPU_run_n=3-R2d}} and Fig.~\ref{subfig:QPU_run_n=3-R2d-T1}.